tkemmer/NESSie.jl/doc/src/index.md

 ## Usage example
-The following Julia code shows how to compute and print the nonlocal reaction field energy of a single Na+ ion (modelled as a sperical vacuum-filled system) in water:
+The following Julia code shows how to compute and print the nonlocal reaction field energy of a single Na+ ion (modeled as a spherically-symmetric, vacuum-filled system) in water:

 ```julia
 using NESSie